2000 – 2010

 • 50,000 tailormade highly evangelistic “Power To Change” campaign books were delivered to friends and neighbours.

-• special events and campaign services.
+• Special events and campaign services.

 • The 24/7 hotline received 5,000 calls during the campaign.